QUALINET/databases/_posts/2020-01-01-cvd2014_video_database.md

   Link: http://www.helsinki.fi/~msjnuuti/CVD2014/CVD-III.7z'
 author: University of Helsinki
 categories:
-- Video
+- video
 citation: If you use this database in your research, we kindly ask that you follow the copyright notice and cite the following paper [NVV16].
-contact_email: null
 contact_name: Mikko Nuutinen (mikko.nuutien@helsinki.fi)
 database: CVD2014 Video Database
+deprecated: true
 excerpt: ''
 external_link: http://www.helsinki.fi/~msjnuuti/CVD2014/
-hrc: 78.0
+hrc: 78
 license: Permission is hereby granted, without written agreement and without license or royalty fees, to use, copy, modify, and distribute this database (the videos, the images, the results and the source files) and its documentation for any purpose,